Training Guides

 Fat Burning Heart Rate Zone: Find Yours (And Why It's Lower Than You Think)

-Most people are training too hard to actually burn fat.
+Most people are training too hard to burn fat.
 Your body has a specific intensity range where fat is its preferred fuel, and most cardio routines blow right past it.
 Here's how to find yours using the Karvonen formula.

 Read article